Best of Myrtle Beach: Five Day, Family-Friendly Spring Break Itinerary

 Does the Myrtle Beach International Airport require masks?

-Yes, by federal law, all airport facilities require masks inside the building and on the plane.Read More
+No, masks are no longer required inside the building and on the plane.Read More

 Where can I find COVID testing?